Teach Us to Love

 “Three things will last forever—faith, hope, and love—and the greatest of these is love.
 Let love be your highest goal” (1 Corinthians 13:13-14:1, NLT)!

 We may aspire to many things, but nothing compares to allowing the love of God to work in and through our lives.
 Expressing love has powerful, eternal results.

 “God is love, and all who live in love live in God, and God lives in them” (1 John 4:16, NLT).

 Love is intrinsic to who God is.
 It defines His nature… His character.
 Loving is not something He does; it’s who He is.
-The Trinity is bound together with love, and if we are to be godly, we are going to learn to love, too.
+The Trinity is bound together with love, and if we are to be godly, we will learn to love, too.

 “This is my commandment: Love each other in the same way I have loved you” (John 15:12, NLT).

 Jesus wants His people to possess the same love that He modelled.
-Though divine, He gave up His rights and privileges as God because of His great love for us.
+Though divine, His love for us compelled Him to give up His rights and privileges as God.
 In so doing, He showed us how we can truly love each other.